manuelkiessling/platform-health-viewer/README.md

 installation.

-## Adding demo data to your installation
+## Feeding demo data into your PHV server

 The easiest way to add data and visualizations to your PHV installation is to run a utility script that will feed randomized demo data into the server and